ivanNovikau/QSVT_framework/README.md

 # Simulations

-## Cold linear plasma XW waves in 1-D space:
+## Cold linear plasma XW waves in 1-D space
 The corresponding simulations using the QSP with a hermitian Hamiltonian are given in the following directories:

 `./simulations/XW_waves/small-case`